tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 ----------------------

-All modern Linux distribution come with a so called package manager, which should be your first of call when trying to install software.
-Package managers make it easier to install software for two main reasons they deal with the dependencies for you and they (usually) provide pre-compiled versions of software that are known to play nicely with the other software available through the package manager.
+All modern Linux distribution come with a so called package manager, which should be your first port of call when trying to install software.
+Package managers make it easier to install software for two main reasons they resolve dependencies and they (usually) provide pre-compiled versions of software that are known to play nicely with the other software available through the package manager.

 There are countless numbers of Linux distributions.
 However, most main stream